serbrech/jcorioland.github.io/_posts/2018-09-05-azure-aks-active-directory-managed-identities.markdown

 ---
 layout: post
-title:  "Use Azure managed identities with Azure Kubernetes Services"
+title:  "Use Azure managed identities with Azure Kubernetes Services (AKS)"
-date:   2018-09-04 16:00:00 +0200
+date:   2018-09-05 11:15:00 +0200
 categories: Azure, AKS, Kubernetes
 author: 'Julien Corioland'
 identifier: 'cfca81c9-48e8-4636-a6be-8a04da713e12'
 ---

-In this blog post, I will explain how you can use the [aad-pod-identity](https://github.com/Azure/aad-pod-identity) project (currently in Beta) to get an Azure managed indentity bound to a pod running in your Kubernetes cluster.
+In this blog post, I will explain how you can use the [aad-pod-identity](https://github.com/Azure/aad-pod-identity) project (currently in Beta) to get an Azure managed identity bound to a pod running in your Kubernetes cluster.
 I will illustrate this with a basic sample that consists in retrieving secrets from an Azure Keyvault in a Go application running in a Kubernetes pod.

 <!--more-->

 Azure Keyvault is a great option to externalize the way you are storing secrets and credentials required by your application outside of the application.
 But you still need to have a credentials to access Azure Keyvault.
-This issue can now be solved by using [Azure Active Directory Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/).
+This issue can now be solved by using [Azure Active Directory Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/overview).

+> *Disclamer: I've choose to illustrate with Azure Keyvault because this sample is really simple and help to understand how managed identites can help in similar scenarios.
+If you are looking specifically for a solution to get your Azure Keyvault secrets inside Kubernetes automatically, you may want to have a look to the [Kubernetes-Keyvault-FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) project instead (btw, this project uses itself aad-pod-identity, for the record).*

-Basically, managed identities allow your application or service to automatically obtain an OAuth 2.0 token from an endpoint running locally, on the virtual machine or service (if it supports Managed Service Identities) where your application is executed.
+Basically, Azure managed identities allow your application or service to automatically obtain an OAuth 2.0 token to authenticate to Azure resources, from an endpoint running locally on the virtual machine or service (if it supports Managed Service Identities) where your application is executed.
+Their are two different types of managed identities in Azure: **system-assigned** identities, that you can enable directly on the Azure services that support it (a virtual machine or Azure App Service, for example) and **user-assigned managed identities** that are Azure resources created separately.

 When using Azure Kubernetes Service you can enable Managed Service Identity on all the nodes that are running in the cluster and then retrieve OAuth 2.0 tokens, like with any workloads running on a virtual machine in Azure.
 But by doing that you should know that it means that ALL the pods running on the same node will use the same manage identity, even if they are running in different namespaces, for different teams or different customers (if you are running a multi-tenant application).
 That makes really difficult to assign roles with fine-grade control in Azure RBAC.

 This is where the [aad-pod-identity](https://github.com/Azure/aad-pod-identity) project comes up as it provides:

 - CRDs for AzureIdentity and AzureIdentityBinding which are resources definitions for Azure managed identity and the binding to this identity within the Kubernetes cluster
-- A custom managed service identity server, running inside the cluster that will allow your app to get an Active Directory token from a managed identity
+- Two infrastructure components, Managed Identity Controller (MIC) and Node Managed Identity (NMI) that will handle the managed identities flow for your applications

 > Note: read [the full design docs](https://github.com/Azure/aad-pod-identity/blob/master/docs/design/concept.md) for more details.